Codes of Ethics- Updated June 1, 2015

 Statement of Purpose:

-It is not enough that we act with honest intent; as journalists, we must conduct our professional lives in a manner that avoids even the suggestion of personal gain, or any misuse of the power of the press.
+- It is not enough that we act with honest intent; as journalists, we must conduct our professional lives in a manner that avoids even the suggestion of personal gain, or any misuse of the power of the media.

 It is with this acknowledgment that we offer these guidelines for those who work in business and financial journalism: